 02 Oct 20

-If you want to walk the Camino but are time poor, ask most people which part to skip and they will invariably say the stretch from Burgos to Leon, primarily occupied by the Meseta.
-For me, this is like going to Egypt but skipping the pyramids.
+If you want to walk the Camino de Santiago but are time poor, ask most people which part to skip and they will invariably say the stretch from Burgos to León, primarily occupied by the Meseta.
+For me, this is like going to Egypt and skipping the pyramids.
+So, here’s my expert advice to help you work out if you should skip the Meseta on the Camino de Santiago.

 Essentially the Meseta is a long straight 220km stretch of well, nothingness, really.
 Dry, barren, featureless, with a seemingly endless path stretched out before you leading to who knows where.